 Right now we're in a free-for-all in which "CSR" means whatever a company wants it to mean: From sending employees out in matching t-shirts to paint a wall for five hours a year, to recycling, to improving supply-chain conditions, to diversity and inclusion.
-This makes it difficult to have a proper conversation about what [CSR] should be.19 delivering its products or services to markets (means).
-It is also a way of maintaining the legitimacy of the firm's actions in the larger society by bringing stakeholder concerns to the foreground (end).
+This makes it difficult to have a proper conversation about what [CSR] should be.18

+For the purposes of this book, it is important to emphasize that CSR is both a means and an end.
+It is an integral element of the firm's strategy-the way the firm goes about delivering its products or services to market (means).
+It is also a way of securing the legitimacy of the firm's actions in society by bringing stakeholder concerns to the foreground (end).
 Put another way, CSR is both a process and an outcome.
-At any given moment, CSR describes the process by which firms react to their stakeholders' collective set of needs.
-CSR is also the set of actions that are defined by what stakeholder demands require.
-Over time, while the process remains the same (firms should always seek to respond to the interests of their stakeholders), the actions that are required to do this will necessarily evolve in response to shifting norms, values, and societal expectations.
-As such, references to "CSR" in this book will sometimes be to the process and sometimes to the outcomes.
+At any given moment, CSR describes the methods by which firms react to their stakeholders' collective set of needs; it is also the set of actions that are defined by what stakeholder demands require.
+Over time, while the essential process remains the same (firms should always seek to respond to stakeholder interests), the actions that are required to do this will necessarily evolve in response to shifting norms, values, and societal expectations.
+As such, references to "CSR" in this book will sometimes be to the process and sometimes to the outcome.
 The underlying principles that determine the relationship between the two, however, remain consistent.
-Either way, a firm's success is directly related to its ability to incorporate stakeholder concerns into its business model.
-CSR provides a means to do this by valuing the interdependent relationships that exist among firms and their stakeholders.
-The challenges associated with managing these relationships were apparent to Peter Drucker as far back as 1974:
+The end result, a firm's success, is directly related to its ability to incorporate stakeholder concerns into its business model-something that was apparent to Peter Drucker as far back as 1974: